biocatiit/website/content/pages/users_howto_microprobe_design.rst

 #.
 If the current is zero, there is no beam in the storage ring.
 You will
-    need to wait for the APS to refill the storage ring before x-rays will be avaliable.
+    need to wait for the APS to refill the storage ring before x-rays will be available.
 The Floor Coordinator may have information about why the beam is down and when the APS expects to return to operations.

     The Ring Current is displayed at the lower right corner of the picture below.